vsex7/OCR-Translator/docs/developer-guide.md

 ### Gemini API Integration and Logging

-The application features sophisticated Gemini API integration with comprehensive logging and cost tracking capabilities designed for the Gemini 2.5 Flash-Lite model.
+The application features sophisticated Gemini API integration with comprehensive logging and cost tracking capabilities designed for the Gemini 2.5 Flash-Lite model and other Gemini models.

 #### Gemini API Call Logging System (`Gemini_API_call_logs.txt`)